 People Living in a Cluttered Home

 Dr McVey says: “Often people who have lots of ‘stuff’, and by that I mean ornaments, nick-knacks or gifts from kids or grandchildren, will happily display the precious items around their house.
-This person will realise that this sort of clutter is not the most stylish way to furnish their home but will sacrifice the look of a room to create a feeling of warmth, both for them and the giver of the gift.
+This person will realise that this sort of clutter is not the most stylish way to furnish their home.
+They will sacrifice the look of a room to create a feeling of warmth, both for them and the giver of the gift.
 There is also the sentimental value attached to many ornaments which create a feeling of happiness for the owner.”

 Verdict: Often had secure childhoods and raised in houses with lots of gifted or home-made clutter, they are trying to re-create that sense of happiness in their adult lives – as well as pass that feeling on to their own kids.
 Thoughtful and considerate.